-Nobody likes mechanics liens, and everyone really hates a lawsuit.
+Nobody likes mechanics liens.
+But you know what they hate even more?
+A lawsuit.
 Still, if push comes to shove and payment still isn’t made, filing a lien enforcement suit may become necessary.
 By enforcing a mechanics lien, a lien claimant is filing a lawsuit to collect the payment on the lien.
 And, if worse comes to worst for a property owner, their land may even be foreclosed.

 Note that there’s a time limit, though — mechanics liens don’t last forever.
-In Washington, mechanic liens must be enforced within 8 months from the date the lien was recorded.
+In Washington, a mechanic lien must be enforced within 8 months from the date the lien was recorded.

-Once payment has been made one way or another, it’s time to release the lien claim.
-Washington law requires that the lien claimant “immediately prepare and execute a release of all lien rights…” once full payment is made.
+Once payment has been made one way or another, it’s time to release or cancel the lien claim.
+Washington law requires that the lien claimant “immediately prepare and execute a release of all lien rights” once full payment is made.
 Even if payment isn’t made, it might be a good idea to release an expired lien to avoid potential liability down the line.

 Releasing a filed lien is done similarly to filing the lien, itself.
 A lien release must generally be in a recordable format, must identify the previously filed mechanics lien claim, and must generally request that the lien be released.